zhaaaa7/javascript/this-keyword.md

-1. call in the form of object method
+1. call in the form of object method -- object
 ```javascript
 var myObj = {